 Throwing a Halloween party is a fun way to celebrate the spooky season with kids.
 But when you've got tweens or teens, you need to think beyond the cute Halloween activities and crafts and opt for more scary and active fun.
 In other words, you need to up your Halloween party game—literally.
 Luckily, there are so many great Halloween party game ideas for tweens and teens that will help you do just that.

 Here are 25 Halloween party game ideas for tweens and teens to make your next Halloween party epic.
-For the younger guests, check out our list of 25 fun Halloween games for kids.
-And for more Halloween fun all season long, see our Halloween Activities Guide for Families.
+For the younger guests, check out our list of 25 fun Halloween games for kids; for great Halloween activities near you check our Local Halloween Activities Guide, and for Halloween movies, games, crafts, costumes, and treats all season long, see our Halloween Activities Guide for Families.

 25 Halloween Party Game Ideas for Tweens and Teens